 Making Yourself a CEO.
 She got a big booty so I call her Big Booty.—2 Chainz, Birthday Song The other day, a friend of mine asked me whether CEOs were born or made.

 I said, “That’s kind of like asking if Jolly Ranchers are grown or made.
 CEO is a very unnatural job.”
 After saying it and seeing the surprised look on his face, I realized that perhaps it wasn’t as obvious as I’d originally thought.
 After thinking further, I realized that most people actually assume the opposite—CEOs are born not made.
+In athletics, some things like becoming a sprinter can be learned relatively quickly because they take a natural motion and refine it.
+Being CEO requires lots of unnatural motion.
+In fact, even the most basic CEO building blocks will feel unnatural at first.
+Giving feedback turns out to be the unnatural atomic building block atop which the unnatural skill set of management gets built.
+The Shit Sandwich The shit sandwich can work well with junior employees, but has the following challenges: The Keys Be authentic.
 William & Mary - Competitive programming team prepares for World Finals.
 Start Every Day as a Producer, Not a Consumer.
-Kinja is in read-only mode.

 I have to agree that my most productive days are those where I don't allow myself to read the news, check e-mail, facebook, etc., right after I get up.